novabyte/gradle-snapshot-plugin/README.md

 All contributions to the documentation and the codebase are very welcome.
 Send me your pull requests! `:)`

 This plugin is written in Java and can be built using version `1.6` or greater of Gradle.

+### Thanks

+Many thanks to the following developers for contributing to the codebase:

+* @FrantaM